 The Company's focus has been on acquiring and exploring key properties which include the Shunsby Project, the Vendôme Sud project, and the Little Stull Lake Gold Project.
-The Company has been focusing the majority of its operations around exploration of the Little Stull Lake Gold Project for the past three years, and more recently on the Vendôme Sud Project in 2021.
+The Company has been focusing the majority of its operations around exploration of the Little Stull Lake Gold Project for the past four years, and more recently on the Vendôme Sud Project in 2021.

-BWR mobilized a small exploration crew to the Little Stull Lake project area in late September 2018, for the purpose of preparing the project for a winter/spring 2019 diamond drilling program on its Little Stull Lake Gold Project.
+BWR mobilized a small exploration crew to the Little Stull Lake project area in late September 2018, for the purpose of preparing the project for a winter/spring 2019 diamond drilling program, the existing camp needed some upgrading.
 The camp was opened and supplied for the arrival of the geological team on October 1, 2018.
 The geological work included initial structural mapping of outcrops in the vicinity of the West Zone, focusing on outcrop exposed within walking distance of the exploration camp, as well as accurately identifying the location of several historical (Westmin 1985-89, Wolfden 2000, and Puma 2007) drill collars within the West Zone, using a Trimble Geo-7 (with sub-1metre accuracy) so that the holes co-ordinates could be imported into the 3D model that BWR was preparing.
-This compilation process facilitated planning of future drilling while partially addressing the ongoing discussions and consultation process with local First Nation communities that have pending traditional land entitlement selections in the immediate area.
-It is anticipated and understood that the First Nation communities will require accurate drill hole collar location for their traditional land use review and base line assessments.
-Previously, the positions of the historical holes had been surveyed with an accuracy of only about 10 meters, being insufficient for geotechnical modelling processes and identification of areas that may have traditional sensitivity.
+This introductory program facilitated planning of future drilling while partially addressing the ongoing discussions and consultation process with local First Nation communities that have pending traditional land entitlement ("TLE") selections in the immediate area.
+It is anticipated and understood that the First Nation communities will require accurate drill hole collar location for their traditional land use review and base line environmental assessments.
+Previously, the positions of the historical holes had been surveyed with an accuracy of only about 10 meters, being insufficient for geotechnical modelling processes as well as the identification of areas that may have traditional sensitivity.
 It was necessary that this short program be completed prior to the onset of winter of 2018/19, when the historical hole collars and outcrops would be covered by snow.

-It was originally anticipated that drilling would commence during the fall/winter of 2018/2019, however the Crown and Indigenous Community consultation protocol process was evolving, requiring change and renegotiation.
-This renegotiation continued through all of 2019, the new protocol process was agreed to and signed in late 2019 by Manto Sipi Cree Nation and the Crown.
-The agreed to consultation process involves a series of meetings between the Community, the Crown and the Company, some of which need to be in-community meetings.
-In early 2020 BWR participated in one of the in-community meetings and made plans for the final meeting to take place in late March 2020 This "final meeting" was supposed to have the Crown and BWR make presentations to the community members regarding the proposed early stage exploration plan and discuss and finalize any conditions regarding the program to be incorporated as conditions of a work permit.
-The in-community meeting scheduled for March 13, 2020 was postponed due to the onset of the Covid-19 pandemic.
-Discussions were ongoing with respect to the timing of holding in-community meetings as the global health map evolved during the rest of 2020 and through much of 2021, as the in-community meetings require Provincial Health precautionary guidelines to align with Tribal precautionary guidelines at the community level to allow for such meetings.
-The precautionary measures also included the uptake of the Covid-19 vaccine by the majority of the community population.
-Leadership of each Indigenous community makes final decisions on which measures to implement.
+It was originally anticipated that drilling would commence during the winter of 2019, however the Crown and Indigenous Community consultation protocol process had evolved, requiring change and renegotiations with Indigenous Communities.
+This renegotiation continued through all of 2019, a new protocol process was agreed to and signed in late 2019 between Manto Sipi Cree Nation and the Crown.
+The agreed to consultation process involves a series of meetings between the Community, the Crown and the Company, some of which need to be incommunity meetings.
+In early 2020 BWR participated in one of the in-community meetings and made plans for the final meeting to take place in late March 2020 This "final meeting" was supposed to have the Crown and BWR make presentations to community membership regarding BWR's proposed early stage exploration plan and discuss and finalize any conditions regarding the program to be incorporated as conditions of a work permit.
+The incommunity meeting scheduled for March 13, 2020 was postponed due to the onset of the Covid-19 pandemic.
+Discussions were ongoing with respect to the timing of holding in-community meetings as the global health map evolved during the rest of 2020 and through much of 2021; the in-community meetings require Provincial Health precautionary guidelines to align with Tribal precautionary guidelines at the community level to allow for such meetings.
+The precautionary measures also included the uptake of the Covid-19 vaccine by the majority of the community population this was a very slow process, during which it became very clear that the leadership of each Indigenous community makes final decisions on which provincially recommended measures to implement.